pwolfbees/spring-petclinic/readme.md

 ## Running the Demo

 ### Simple Installation
 All of the setps needed to set up this demonstration are provided in the _setup_ directory.
 This setup assumes that you have a GCP project available for testing that can be cleaned up easily and not affect other workloads.
-The setup process will create several items in your GCP project including: container analysis note, attestor, service account
+The setup process will create several items in your GCP project including: [container analysis note](https://cloud.google.com/container-analysis/api/reference/rest/v1alpha1/projects.notes),[attestor](https://cloud.google.com/binary-authorization/docs/key-concepts#attestors) and a [service account](https://cloud.google.com/iam/docs/understanding-service-accounts).

 #### Steps:
 1. Fork and clone this repository